Anatole-DC/template_python/README.md

 To get started, you can [use this template](https://github.com/new?template_name=template_python&template_owner=Anatole-DC) from the repository on github.
 This will create a new repository with this template as base structure.

-When the repository will be created, a [cleanup action]() will be triggered and will remove all template related name by the new repository informations.
+When the repository will be created, a [cleanup action](.github/workflows/cleanup.yml) will be triggered and will remove all template related name by the new repository informations.
 The following changes will be applied :
 - All the following will be replaced by your repository's name in snake case :
   - The code source directory (currently "python_template")
-  - All occurences of `python_template` in the [pyproject.toml)() file and the [.vscode]() configs
+  - All occurences of `python_template` in the [pyproject.toml](pyproject.toml) file and the [.vscode launch configs](.vscode/launch.json).
-- The README subtitle and the pyproject.toml will be replaced by your repository description
+- The [README subtitle](README.md#L3) and the pyproject.toml will be replaced by your repository description
 - All mentions of the author will be replaced by the repository owner's github name
 - All github urls will be updated to match the new repository urls